The Signal From Tölva

 Reviews

-- The game features beautiful graphics and a unique art style that creates an immersive atmosphere.
+- The game features beautiful graphics and a unique art style that creates an atmospheric experience.

-- The exploration aspect is engaging, with a mysterious story that unfolds through collectibles and environmental storytelling.
+- The exploration aspect is engaging, with intriguing lore and a mysterious story that unfolds through collectibles.

-- The gameplay can become repetitive, with long distances to travel and similar objectives throughout.
+- The gameplay can become repetitive, with long distances to travel and limited enemy variety.

-- The story is vague and the endings are unsatisfying, leaving players with more questions than answers.
+- The story is vague and not well integrated into the gameplay, leaving players feeling unsatisfied with the endings.

 - 19 % positive mentions